INNOVINATI/microwler/docs/builtin-selectors.md

 }
 ```

 > Note: you must not call the selector functions!
+The `dom` argument
+> will be auto-injected by every `Page` object and represents a `parsel.Selector`
+> of the whole HTML document.

 ::: microwler.scrape
     rendering: